Presents

 • Everyone needs a puncture repair kit and a cyclist’s multi-tool.

-• A can of TF2 chain lubricant or similar will smooth your ride and prolong the chain’s life.
-We like the smart nozzle for directing the spray to where you want it.
-WD40 is a great rust solvent, but it’s not designed to lubricate your chain.
+• A tube of wet chain lubricant will smooth your ride and prolong the chain’s life, wet being the best compromise for British weather.
+Wipe off any excess oil with a rag.
+Note that WD40 is not good to lubricate your chain.

-• Spare inner tubes are always good (check the size and type of valve).
+• Spare inner tubes are always good (but make sure you get the right size and valve type).
+Schwalbe and Continental are the big brands.

 • Bike racks and panniers let you carry shopping and any gear you need.

-• Modern tiny hand pumps are good to carry with you, but for home use, you can’t beat a track pump with a pressure gauge.
+• Modern tiny hand pumps are good to carry with you.
+We like the ones with a retractable foot peg to hold it steady.
+But for home use, you can’t beat a track pump with a pressure gauge.

 Bike security